Skip to content

 Western India celebrates the Holi Festival in a slightly different way.
 An elephant festival kicks off Holi celebrations in Jaipur every year on Holi eve.
 Elephant parades, elephant beauty contests, folk dances, and tug-of-war between elephants, locals and foreigners are all regular events.
 It makes Holi extra fun!

 Still Bored At Work?
-Then Check Out: Space Travel - Win A Trip To Space with the Seattle Space Needle
+Then Check Out: Lonely Planet Travellers Pulse.
+Join and Win A Calendar!

 Elephant Beauty contests!
 Now I have to see that!